Powerhouse Museum: Powerhouse Parramatta

 Powerhouse Parramatta is currently under construction along the Parramatta River, is set to become the largest museum in New South Wales upon its anticipated opening in late 2026.
 The facility will feature over 18,000 square meters of exhibition and public space, including a 600-seat theatre, rooftop garden with telescopes, demonstration kitchen, and seven column-free exhibition spaces.
 Designed by Moreau Kusunoki and Genton, the project represents the most significant cultural infrastructure investment in NSW since the Sydney Opera House.

+On 15 August 2026, it was announced its opening date would be on 7 November 2026.

 Powerhouse Ultimo

 Powerhouse Ultimo, housed in a repurposed 1902 electric tram power station, has served as the museum's primary venue since its opening in 1988.
 In recent years, Powerhouse Ultimo has consistently ranked among the most visited museums in Oceania.